TechnicalFreak/GreenField.CypressWithDockerComposeDemo/README.md

 In the folder /e2e/results/videos there should be the video of the executed test.

-The result of a failed text looks like the next line.
+The result of a failed test looks like the next line.
 For provocating a failed test, change the test-case in the sample_spec.js file.

     cypresswithdockercomposedemo_cypress_1 exited with code 1